 Before getting on the road

 You must take out third-party liability car insurance (autoverzekering) before you can drive in the Netherlands.
-Additional insurance that covers you for damage, accidents, and theft is optional.
+Additional insurance that covers you for theft, vandalism, or collisions with animals is optional.

 You can find affordable insurance quotes in the Expatica Directory or on a comparison site, such as UnitedConsumers.
 Top Dutch insurance companies that cater to expats include: